diditforlulz273/PokerRL-Omaha/README.md

 #### Fully functional Pot Limit Omaha game:

  - Works for 2-6 players.
- - Smoothly integrated in code, so functionality of the original PokerRL is preserved.
+ - Smoothly integrated in the code, so functionality of the original PokerRL is preserved.
  - All the look up tables are rewritten in pure Python, although generation of some of them is not fully vectorized, so takes up to 10 secs to build on the start.
  - Uses the original hand evaluator with Omaha combinations on top.
 Being naive and slow, it slightly impacts the speed of LBR rollouts.